 Required Reporting of Positive Test Results

-In order to comply with current New York State regulations, all Juilliard students, staff, and faculty who test positive for COVID-19 are REQUIRED to report their test results to the school.
-To do so, you must follow these two important steps:
+In compliance with New York State regulations, all Juilliard students, staff, and faculty who test positive for COVID-19 are REQUIRED to report their test results to the school.

-- Fill out the COVID-19 Reporting Form.
-This form may also be used to request assistance if you suspect that you or another Juilliard community member may have been infected or exposed to COVID-19, or if you have symptoms (including but not limited to coughing, shortness of breath or difficulty breathing, fever, sore throat, or loss of taste or smell).
+- This form should also be used to report if you knowingly come into contact with someone who has tested positive for COVID-19 or if you have symptoms (including but not limited to coughing, shortness of breath or difficulty breathing, fever, sore throat, or loss of taste or smell).
 Please be sure to include a phone number where you can be reached.

 These steps will alert Juilliard’s COVID response team and connect you, and anyone with whom you have been in contact, with important resources and information, and allow the school to take steps to further protect the community.
 Other people will only be updated on a need-to-know basis.